rhizomik/BESDUI/README.md

 When all tasks have been checked, you can **compute the BESDUI metrics** using the [BESDUI Spreadsheet](Results/BESDUI.xls).

 To **contribute results**, please, use the [Evaluation Template](Results/EvaluationTemplate.md).
-Create a folder in [Results](Results) named after the evaluated tool and copy there the [EvaluationTemplate.md](Results/EvaluationTemplate.md).
-Then, rename it to **README.md** and fill it to report the results.
-You can also place in the same folder all other relevant files (images, spreadsheets,...).
+Create a folder in [Results](Results) named after the evaluated tool and copy the [EvaluationTemplate.md](Results/EvaluationTemplate.md) there.
+Then, rename it to **README.md** and fill it in to report the results.
+You can also place all other relevant files (images, spreadsheets, etc.) in the same folder.

 Finally, commit all changes to your fork and perform a **PULL REQUEST** to get your results published.
-Alternatively, you can just send the file with your results to roberto.garcia@udl.cat
+Alternatively, you can send the file with your results to roberto.garcia@udl.cat

 ## Acknowledgements